andraugust/andraugust.github.io/index.md

 ## [Quantum Mechanics Part 2: Dynamics & Continuous States](quantum-2.html)

 <p style="opacity:0.5">07/2023</p>
-Notes on quantum mechanics from Leonard Susskind's "Theoretical Minimum" book series.
+In classical mechanics states are represented by points in phase space that evolve under the influence of forces, but in quantum mechanics states are a little bit different—they're complex vectors in Hilbert space.
+How do they evolve?
+And can continuous states be modeled under the same framework that was designed for discrete states in the previous post?

 ## [Quantum Mechanics Part 1: States & Principles](quantum-1.html)

 <p style="opacity:0.5">06/2023</p>
-Notes on quantum mechanics from Leonard Susskind's "Theoretical Minimum" book series.
+The first round of notes on quantum mechanics based on Leonard Susskind's treatment in his _Theoretical Minimum_ series.

 ## [Classical Mechanics](classical-mechanics.html)

 <p style="opacity:0.5">05/2022</p>
-Notes on classical mechanics from Leonard Susskind's "Theoretical Minimum" book series.
+Notes on Classical Mechanics based on Leonard Susskind's treatment in his _Theoretical Minimum_ series.

 ## [TLDR: CNN Texture Bias](cnn-texture-bias.html)